sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 Why we don't use "normal" feed-forward neural networks ?

-1. It would need too many parameters.
+1. _It would need too many parameters_.
 If an image is mid-size resolution $1000 \times 1000$, each layer would need a weight matrix connecting all these 10^6 pixel in input with 10^6 pixel in output, i.e. 10^12 weights
-2. Local learning (in the image) would not extend to global learning.
+2. _Local learning (in the image) would not extend to global learning_.
 If we train the network to recognise cars, and it happens that our training photos have the cars all in the bottom half, then the network would not recognise a car in the top half, as these would activate different neurons.

-We solve these problems employing specialised network architectures called convolution neural network.
+We solve these problems employing specialised network architectures called **convolution neural network**.

 In these networks the layer $l$ is obtained by operating over the image at layer $l-1$ a small **filter** (or **kernel**) that is slid across the image with a step of 1 (typically) or more pixels at the time.
-The step is called **stride**, while the whole process of sliding the filter can be mathematically seen as a **convolution**.
+The step is called **stride**, while the whole process of sliding the filter throughout the whole image can be mathematically seen as a **convolution**.

 So, while we slide the filter, at each location of the filter, the output is composed of the dot product between the values of the filter and the corresponding location in the image (both vectorised), where the values of the filters are the weigths that we want to learn, and they remain constant across the sliding.
 If our filter is a $10 \times 10$ matrix, we have only 10 weights to learn by layer (plus one for the offset).
-As in feedforward neural network then the dot product undergo an activation function, here typically the ReLU function ($max(0,x)$).
+Exactly as for feedforward neural networks, then the dot product is passed through an activation function, here typically the `ReLU` function ($max(0,x)$) rather than `tanh`.

 For example, given an image $x =
 \begin{bmatrix}